daattali/daattali.github.io/test.md

 Using the above Shiny app, we can use many different ways to store and retrieve responses.
 Here we will go through seven ways to achieve data persistence that can be easily integrated into Shiny apps.
 Each method will be explained, and to use a method as the storage type in the example app, use the given code for `saveData()` and `loadData()` to replace the existing functions.

-### File storage
+As a reminder, you can see all the seven different storage types being used, along with the exact code used, [in this live Shiny app](http://daattali.com/shiny/persistent-data-storage/).

+### Store arbitrary data in a file

 This is the most flexible option since files allow you to store any type of data, whether it's just a single value, a big *data.frame*, or any arbitrary data.
 There are two common scenarios when using files to store data: either you have one file that gets repeatedly overwritten and used by all sessions (like the example in [Jeff Allen's article](http://shiny.rstudio.com/articles/share-data.html), or you save a new file every time there is new data.
 In our case we'll use the latter, because we want to save each response as its own file (we can use the former option, but then we would introduce the potential for [race conditions](https://en.wikipedia.org/wiki/Race_condition#File_systems) which will overcomplicate the app).

 When saving multiple files, it's important to make sure that each file you save has a different file name, because if new data is saved with an existing file name, it will overwrite the data in the file.
 There are many ways to do this, such as simply using the current timestamp and an *md5 hash* of the data being saved as the file name to ensure that no two form submissions have the same file name.

-As a reminder, you can see all the seven different storage types being used, along with the exact code used, [in this live Shiny app](http://daattali.com/shiny/persistent-data-storage/).
+Arbitrary data can be stored in a file either on the local file system or on remote services such as Dropbox or Amazon S3.

 #### Local file system (**local**) {#local}

 The most trivial way of saving data from Shiny is by simply saving each response as its own file on the current server.
 To load the data, we simply load all the files in the output directory.
+In our specific example, after loading all the data files we also want to concatenate them all together into one *data.frame*.

 **Setup:** The only required setup is to create an output directory (`responses` in this case) and ensure the Shiny app has file permissions to read/write in that directory.